thiagomarzagao/thiagomarzagao.github.io/_posts/2018-05-08-using-slack-as-middleware.md

 **step 5: replying to `#incoming` messages**

-Alright, so you now have a script that receives queries and executes them.
+So you have a script that receives queries and executes them.
 Now your script needs to post the result sets to `#outgoing`.
 There really isn't much mystery here - we already wrote `post_to_outgoing` above.
 The only thing left is to convert our result set into a string, so that Slack can accept it.
 In Python the `json` module handles that for us: `json.dumps(your_data)` takes a list or dict (or list of dicts, or dict of lists) and turns it into a string.
 It's all below.

 {% highlight python %}
 import json